DarioElao/Azure-Sentinel-SOC-Lab/projects/01-failed-network-authentication/README.md

 *Figure 1 - Microsoft Sentinel SOC lab environment Diagram used for the investigation*

-*Figure 2 - SOC-LAB Resource Group Creation in Azure*
+*Figure 2 - SOC-LAB Resource Group created in Azure*

-*Figure 3 - VM (SOC-WIN11-01) added to the Azure Portal*
+*Figure 3 - SOC-WIN11-01 VM added to the Azure Portal*

 ## Detection